A very common question I am asked, almost on every Android deployment I undertake in fact, is “what is Smartlock?”.

 With on-body detection, as long as the device feels a movement that isn’t dissimilar to the typical bumps, jumps and shakes any device would feel in someone’s pocket or bag, it can remain unlocked.

-The very obvious drawback is simply if a device is snatched out of a hand or bag while the owner is in motion.
+The very obvious drawback is simply if a device is snatched out of a hand or bag while the end-user is in motion.
 Whilst the attacker remains in motion, the device remains unlocked, easily accessed for a decent amount of time after the fact.

 With the above situations, it is clear Smartlock can be easily taken advantage of by an attacker.
 For a business device, this risk is absolutely not worth taking for any devices, not least those known to hold sensitive data.